-The Surmang Kagyu Order is a ngakpa order founded by direct students of the 11th Trungpa Tulku to establish a means for people to both enter and follow to fruition the Kagyu and Nyingma path Chogyam Trungpa Rinpoche developed for his western students.
+The Surmang Kagyu Order is a ngakpa order founded by Tashi Armstrong to establish a means for people to both enter and follow to fruition the Kagyu, Nyingma and Shambhala path Chogyam Trungpa Rinpoche and the Vajra Regent developed for their western students.

 What does becoming a member entail?

 Becoming a member of the Surmang Kagyu Order entails making a commitment to the path Trungpa Rinpoche established for his students.
 Members progressively engage the Three Yana journey and take part in residential training at the Dzogchen Meditation Center several times during the course of the year.